CodingClubUC3M/codingclubuc3m.netlify.com/content/talk/2018-06-06/index.md

 authors = ["David García-Heredia"]

-abstract = "In this session we will learn how to take advantage of a multi-core PC through the use of parallel computing in `Julia`.
-It is worth to mention that several of the examples provided here come from `Julia`'s [website](<https://julialang.org/>), that is why we have decided to preserve the structure of the contents developed there.
+abstract = "In this session we will learn how to take advantage of a multi-core PC through the use of parallel computing in Julia.
+It is worth to mention that several of the examples provided here come from Julia's [website](<https://julialang.org/>), that is why we have decided to preserve the structure of the contents developed there.
 The reader may appreciate that when using the same examples, we have detailed a little bit more the explanation such that the ideas exposed can be easily understood.
 As a result, this post turns out to be a mix of examples: ones coming from the official documentation, and others coming from our own."

 event = "Tutorial"
 event_url = "/post/2018-06-06"